cleardusk/3DDFA/readme.md

 | *phase1_wpdc.pth.tar* | 6.348±0.929 | 4.759±0.996 | [Baidu Yun](https://pan.baidu.com/s/1yqaJ3S3MNpYBgyA5BYtHuw) or [Google Drive](https://drive.google.com/open?id=1ebwkOWjaQ7U4mpA89ldfmjeQdfDDdFS-) |
 | *phase1_wpdc_vdc.pth.tar* | **5.401±0.754** | **4.252±0.976** | In this repo. |

+### About the performance
+Believe me that the framework of this repo can achieve better performance than [PRNet](https://github.com/YadiraF/PRNet) without increasing any computation budget.
+Related work is under review and code will be released upon acceptance.

 ## FQA
 1. Face bounding box initialization